 She’s known for being the glamorous, at times tough-talking, presenter of Big Brother and The Voice UK.

-But Emma Willis, 42, swaps the showbiz life for scrubs as she throws herself head first into working on a busy maternity ward for her new TV show, Delivering Babies.
+But Emma Willis, 43, swapped the showbiz life for scrubs as she threw herself head first into working on a busy maternity ward for her 2018 TV show, Delivering Babies.

-Emma - who’s mum to Isabelle, nine, Ace, six, and Trixie, two, with husband Matt Willis, 35 - worked as a Maternity Care Assistant, clearing her diary for 12 weeks to work eight-to-13-hour shifts four times a week alongside the hospital’s army of midwives.
+Emma - who’s mum to Isabelle, nine, Ace, seven, and Trixie, three, with husband Matt Willis, 35 - worked as a Maternity Care Assistant, clearing her diary for 12 weeks to work eight-to-13-hour shifts four times a week alongside the hospital’s army of midwives.

 Never miss an episode with BT TV - you can watch W on BT channel number 311, or catch up on the UKTV Play app.